Clinical Biochemistry Lab

 2. Market Analysis and Business Plan

-- Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+• Competitive Analysis: Evaluate local and regional competitors, its services and prices.

-- Financial Projections: Estimate startup costs, operational expenses, and revenue streams3456.
+• Financial Projections: Estimate startup costs, operational expenses, and revenue streams.

 3. Facility and Infrastructure

-- Utilities: Ensure reliable water supply, drainage, electricity (with backup), and ventilation78.
+• Utilities: Ensure reliable water supply, drainage, electricity (with backup), and ventilation.

 Essential Equipment and Instruments